Wicked, Wicked: Casting

 The casting of the killer proved to be a difficult challenge.
 "We needed intensity and passion as well as innocence, a combination of qualities we found to be rare among the many, many young actors we interviewed," Orr revealed.
 A young Vietnam veteran named Randolph Roberts was sent by his agent to audition for the role of Hank Lassiter (a minor part which ultimately went to Edd Byrnes).
-When Ore and Bare saw him, they knew they'd found their star.
+When Orr and Bare saw him, they knew they'd found their star.
 "It's impossible to believe that this is Randy's first motion picture," claimed Orr.
 "His experience in front of a camera is very limited.
 Yet he has a presence that reveals itself on film that I have found to be very rare."
 Bare was equally impressed.
 "There are many difficult scenes in which Randy, as the psychotic killer, must wordlessly and subtly express his progression from naive handyman to crazed killer in a matter of seconds," Bare said.
 "With all this, Randolph has still managed to make his character quite sympathetic."

 Casting the role of hotel detective Rick Stewart was substantially easier.
 David Bailey had been in a popular commercial for Mitchum deodorant in which he proclaimed, "I didn't use any antiperspirant yesterday and I may not today."
 Bare saw the commercial and asked Bailey to come to California for an interview.
 "We had only talked a few moments," said Bailey, "before they told me, 'You've got the part.'"

 Edd Byrnes was an equally easy find.
 Byrnes skyrocketed to fame as "Kookie" on the popular television series 77 Sunset Strip, and became typecast as a result.
 Orr was the one who'd originally cast Byrnes as Kookie, and Bare directed several episodes of the show.

 The casting of Tiffany Bolling was an entirely different matter.
 In 1970, Bolling released an album titled Tiffany.
 The album didn't sell well and the company backing it went out of business, so Bolling continued her acting career.
 For the part of lounge singer Lisa James, the filmmakers needed someone who could both act and sing.
 "My singing was one thing that helped me get the part in Wicked, Wicked," Bolling said.